mlcommons/mlcube/docs/runners/kubernetes.md

 ## Why Kubernetes?

 One of the key goals of the MLCube project is to enable portability of ML models.
-Kubernetes offers the a good set of abstractions to enable model training to be portable across different compute platforms.
+Kubernetes offers a good set of abstractions to enable model training to be portable across different compute platforms.

 ## Design